Luís Filipe, Prince Royal of Portugal: Lisbon Regicide

 On 1 February 1908, Luís Filipe and his family were returning to Lisbon from Vila Viçosa Palace.
 Alfredo Luís da Costa and Manuel Buiça, two members of a revolutionary society called the Carbonária, shot at all the royal family, hitting his father King Carlos, Luís Filipe, and his younger brother Infante Manuel, Duke of Beja.
 Carlos I died immediately, while Luís Filipe lived for another twenty minutes.
 Manuel survived the attack, having only been shot in the arm, while the queen was unharmed.

 Manuel succeeded to the throne as Manuel II.
 Luís Filipe is buried next to his father and forefathers in the Royal Pantheon of the House of Braganza in Lisbon.
 His younger brother, King Manuel II of Portugal, and his mother, Queen Maria Amélia, are buried opposite.

-On 5 October 1910, the monarchy under the reign of his surviving younger brother, Manuel II, was overthrown in a military coup and the Portuguese First Republic was established.
+On 5 October 1910, the monarchy under the reign of his surviving younger brother, Manuel II, was overthrown in a military coup and the First Portuguese Republic was established.